K College

-K College, was also known as South & West Kent College, was an English college of Further Education and Higher Education with facilities across Kent, formed in April 2010, by the merger of South Kent College with West Kent College.
+K College, also known as South & West Kent College, was an English college of Further Education and Higher Education with facilities across Kent, formed in April 2010, by the merger of South Kent College with West Kent College.
 In 2014 it was split again, between Hadlow College and East Kent College, with West Kent College being reestablished and the campus in Ashford becoming Ashford College.

 The Interim Principal was Phil Frier and the Patron was Lord Mayhew of Twysden.

 History

 K College was formed in April 2010 by the merger of South Kent College with West Kent College.
 The college had campuses in Ashford, Dover, Folkestone, Tonbridge and Royal Tunbridge Wells and at one point had more than 25,000 students.
 As of March 2013, when the decision was taken to split it, the college had approximately 15,000 students and more than 1,100 staff.

 The college sustained a large amount of debt, after which the principal, Bill Fearon, and some members of the Board of Governors resigned, and the Skills Funding Agency recommended it be sold.
 The college received an "inadequate" grading by Ofsted in December 2013, and from 1 August 2014 it was again split into two units: